yetanalytics/lrsql/README.md

 ## Overview

 A Learning Record Store (LRS) is a persistent store for xAPI statements and associated attachments and documents.
-The full LRS specification can be found in [Part 3 of the xAPI specification](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#partthree). lrsql is distinct from other LRS's developed at Yet Analytics for being entirely implemented in SQL, and supporting multiple SQL database management systems (DBMSs) like H2, SQLite, and Postgresql.
+The full LRS specification can be found in [Part 3 of the xAPI specification](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#partthree). lrsql is distinct from other LRSs developed at Yet Analytics for being entirely implemented in SQL, and supporting multiple SQL database management systems (DBMSs) like H2, SQLite, and Postgresql.

 Currently, lrsql is installed by pulling the latest commit from its GitHub repo.
 In the future it will be available in public repositories like Clojars.